 When you request your credit report, expect to see in-depth monthly snapshots of your payment history for your mortgage, car loans, student loans, and credit cards.

 Other companies, like your utility company or cell phone provider, typically don’t report on-time payments.
-They may, however, report your late payments.
+They may, however, report your missed payments.

 Another tactic for improving your credit score is getting yourself added to someone else’s credit card that has been open for a long time.